Caguas, Puerto Rico: Economy

 In September 2005, city mayor William Miranda Marín levied the first municipal tax in Puerto Rico via city ordinance.
 Area merchants now charge a one cent tax for every dollar spent at all retail businesses.
 The tax has become known around the island as the "Willie Tax."
 It resulted in an estimated $500,000 monthly income for the city.
 However, the municipal tax was increased to 1.5% after the establishment of the 5.5% state tax, for a total of 7%, and the tax was declared illegal by the Puerto Rico's Supreme Court.

 In 2006, Miranda Marín began calling Caguas "El Nuevo País de Caguas" ("The New Country of Caguas").

 Agriculture

 During the early part of the 20th century, Caguas hosted one of Puerto Rico's most important sugar manufacturers, which gave employment to thousands of Cagüeños.

-Business
+Businesses and non-profits

-Numerous businesses and important buildings have opened in Caguas since the 1970s, including the imposing 23 story apartment building Caguas Tower, its adjacent competitors Bonneville Apartments, and the 10 floor Menonita Hospital.
+Numerous businesses and important buildings have opened in Caguas since the 1970s, including the imposing 23-story Caguas Tower, its adjacent competitors Bonneville Apartments, and the 10-story Menonita Hospital.
 There are also several shopping centers: